 Respect: Good citizenship requires approaching all people and their perspectives with consideration and courtesy.
 We promote respectful dialog among citizens and between citizens and elected officials.

 Transparency: All citizens have a fundamental right to transparency in the operation and conduct of their government.
 We work to ensure that our elected officials are transparent in their actions, issue positions, beliefs and voting records.
+We are also transparent in our sources of funding.
+Click here to read our donor transparency policy.

 Do you share these values?
 Take a stand by becoming a member today.